xaya/xaya_tutorials/XAYA Electron Help/How do I.md

 stored your password for it safely.
 Failure to do so could result in lost CHI and lost blockchain assets.

-<aside class="success">Once you've encrypted your vault wallet, you'll no longer be nagged continually and forever by the XAYA Electron wallet to encrypt your vault wallet... and it will nag you forever... until you encrypt your vault wallet... with a password that you 100% promise to never lose or forget.
-Right?</aside>
+> Once you've encrypted your vault wallet, you'll no longer be nagged continually and forever by the XAYA Electron wallet to encrypt your vault wallet... and it will nag you forever... until you encrypt your vault wallet... with a password that you 100% promise to never lose or forget.
+Right?

 Ideally, you should start with a 0 balance in your vault wallet and have no blockchain assets or names stored in it.
 The purpose here is to test your newly